SorenKK/FGTD/README.md

 # Tutorial : FGTD - From GEO To Dataset
+AI-Powered Search & Visualization Overhaul
+FGTD has received a major update.
+The core now features an **AI-Powered Relevance Score** that uses vector search (Qdrant) to rank papers by conceptual similarity rather than just keyword matching.
+We have also introduced a distraction-free **Focus Mode**, high-quality **Vector Graphics Export** (SVG) for publications, and an improved **Similarity Map** algorithm.

 FGTD (From GEO to Dataset) is a cross-platform desktop tool that integrates web scraping from the GEO DataSets portal with literature mining from PubMed.
 The app is built for researchers needing to retrieve, filter, and correlate experimental datasets and scientific publications quickly and interactively.

 Architecture Overview